 The storms can be hundreds of kilometres wide and they bring destructive winds, torrential rain, storm surge and sometimes tornadoes.

-The worst recent storms include Cyclone Nargis, which hit Myanmar in 2008 leaving nearly 140,000 people dead or missing, and Hurricane Katrina, which destroyed New Orleans in 2005, killing more than 1,800 people and displacing 2.16 million.
+Other severe storms include Cyclone Nargis, which hit Myanmar in 2008 leaving nearly 140,000 people dead or missing, and Hurricane Katrina, which destroyed New Orleans in 2005, killing more than 1,800 people and displacing 2.16 million.

 In the Americas and Caribbean the tropical storms are called "hurricanes".
 In the western Pacific, East Asia and Australia they are "typhoons".
 And in the Indian Ocean they are "tropical cyclones".